alecazam/kram/README.md

 ### Limitations

 Texture processing is complex and there be dragons.
-Just be aware of some of the limitations of kram as currently implemented.
-There is a lot that works, and BC1-BC3 should be retired along with all of ETC2.
-There are better formats, and hardware has moved to ASTC, and then recently back to BC 4-7.
-WebGL is still often stuck with older formats for lack of extensions.
-These formats are still too big without further re-ordering endpoints/selectors and compressing the enire texture compressing mips.
-I added a platform called "any" to see textures using BasisLZ in KTX2.
+Just be aware of some of the limitations of kram and encoding.
+Lossy compression can only solve so much.
+ASTC and BC4-7 are newer formats, but all formats have time and quality tradeoffs.
+And encoder quality and issues remain.
+WebGL is still often stuck with older formats due to lack of implemented extensions.
+And all formats need endpoints/selectors reordering and zstd compression that KTX2 offers.
+I added a platform called "any" to with KTX2 holding UASTC+zstd and also ETC2/ASTC/BC+zstd.
+The scripts bundle up textures in an archive, but these should go to resource packs and asset catalogs which get signed and can have ODR applied.

 ```
 GPU - none of the encoders use the GPU, so cpu threading and multi-process is used